Happy7213575574/VPC-Connect/docs/security.md

 Mitigations:

 * The token is limited in scope - and cannot be used for general access to the user's account.
-* The token can be cancelled if found to be compromised.
+* The token can be revoked if found to be compromised.

 ### App secrets